My name is Sandy Logan, I'm from Edinburgh and build websites and web applications for a living.

 Open source skills include the LAMP (Linux, Apache, MySQL, PHP) stack and associated CMSs, from well known software such as WordPress and TextPattern, to small-but-powerful platforms like Pixie and Frog.

-I’ve been working on Oracle projects for the last few years, including Oracle database technology (SQL, PL/SQL, Text, Spatial, Intermedia), delivering modern web applications through Oracle’s web framework, Application Express (APEX).
+I’ve been working on Oracle projects for the last 10 years, including Oracle database technology (SQL, PL/SQL, Text, Spatial, Intermedia), delivering modern web applications and websites through Oracle’s web framework, Application Express (APEX).

 In terms of eCommerce, I have developed online shop and membership sites on commercial platforms as well as hosted solutions such as BigCartel.

 Social Media: all the usuals – Twitter, Facebook, Flickr, YouTube, Instagram, Pinterest, Vine.